-Membrane is an art installation which is the central work of the exhibition of th same name at the Kunstverein Tiergarten in Berlin in 2019.
+Membrane is an art installation which was produced as the main work of a similarly named exhibition at the Kunstverein Tiergarten in Berlin early 2019.
 It builds on a series of generative video installations with real time video input.
 Membrane allows the viewer to interact directly with the generation of the image by a neural network, here the so-called TGAN algorithm.
-An interface allows to experience the ‘imagination’ of the computer, guiding the process according to curiosity and personal preferences.
+An interface allows to experience the ‘imagination’ of the computer, guiding the visitor according to curiosity and personal preferences.

 In my earlier artistic experiments within this context we considered each pixel of a video data stream as an operational unit.
 One pixel learns from colour fragments during the running time of the programme and delivers a colour which can be considered as the sum of all colours during the running time of the camera.
 This simple method of memory creates something fundamentally new: a recording of patterns of movement at a certain location.